Tens of thousands of tonnes of scrap metal are scattered across Manitoba’s north. That scrap metal is found in many forms:

 - snowmobiles, quads, and boats

-All this material came from the south.
-Except for material that can be safely salvaged for local use, it all needs to be returned to the south and properly recycled.
+Except for material that can be safely salvaged for local use, it all needs to be sent to the south and properly recycled.

 Previous Studies & Initiatives